To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 7 common types of coffee grind sizes

-There are seven different common grind sizes ranging from Extremely fine to Extremely coarse, and I must say if you master them, you can brew every type of coffee drink at your home with the perfect taste.
+There are seven common coffee grind sizes, ranging from extremely fine to extremely coarse, and I must say if you master them, you can brew every type of coffee drink at your home with perfection.

 Now let’s dive into the details of 7 popular grind sizes, what they look like, and what grind size is best for what brewing method.